Kennie-create/dailly-gratitude-dose/README.md

 # Grateful for today

-A daily dose of positive affirmations to start or conclude your day.
+A daily dose of positive affirmations to begin or conclude your day.
 [Try it out](https://grateful-for-today.netlify.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).